jacksonsc007/RankDETR/projects/rank_detr/README.md

 1. only involve one2one queries.

 2. For each token in encoder, we want it to focus on <num_points> objects.
 So we could use topk stardard to get <num_points> prediction boxes centers and its respective projection on each feature levels.

+## version v3.0.2
+In this minor version, each tokens will focus on <num_points> objects, whose centers server as reference points and are initialized according to the decoder cross-attention map.
+The locations of each objects centers are projected to feature maps of all levels.

+### todo
+1. ⭐
+(priority-5, requires a lot of exps)
+With the instruction of decoder cross-attention map, deformable attention may equip with more keypoints and reach a higher envelop.
+As the references points in the original deformable detr work are locations of tokens themselves.

+2. ⭐⭐⭐
+Disentangle one-to-one queries as only one-to-many queries are discarded during inference.

+3. ⭐⭐⭐
+Keep the locations of tokens as one of the reference points.
+This setting could avoid unreliable cross-attention map in the early stages ideally.

+4. ⭐⭐
+In the original Deformable DETR, the reference points of deformable attention in encoder **are same among all encoder layers**, while the reference points in decoder are refined  progressively.
+What if we use the sampling locations (reference_points + offset) of previous encoder layers as the references points of current layer?

+5. ⭐⭐⭐
+reference points instructed by cross-attention map results in that  tokens have unstable regions to focus.
+This may cause performance drop. **Could we combine the cross-attention map of current decoder layer and all pervious ones??**

+6. ⭐⭐
+what if we retain the grad of object centers predicted by decoder and use them as the reference points in the deformable attention process in encoder?